elated-egrets/bangazon-api/README.md

       - expiration (date) expiration for cards
       - security_code (int) security code for cards
       - user_id (int, FK) references to user who registered the payment type
-6. GET (list)
+1. GET (list)
     - /payment/
     - Returns a list of all payment types
-7. POST
+1. POST
     - creates a new payment type
-8. PUT
+1. PUT
     - updates information about a payment type
-9. DELETE
+1. DELETE
     - Safe Delete, payment should be masked from general queries, but still be accessible by primary key lookup
     - Deleting a payment type will make it no longer be listed in a general query for payment types on /api/payment
-    - Individual deleted payment types are still accessible by primary key lookup on path /api/payment/[id] where id is the integer id for the payment type object
+    - Individual deleted payment types are still accessible by primary key lookup on path /api/payment/[id] where id is the integer id for the payment type object1.
-10. Routes
+1. Routes

 - Payment type lives on the route /api/payment from the root directory of the project.
 - Detailed view (as well as PUT, DELETE methods) can be requested from route /api/payment/[id] where id is the integer id for the payment type object

-### Product
+### Products
 ```
 (
   'id',